 Audio Region

 An Audio Region is used to record a sound bite as part of your Form.
-For example, you could record a verbal approval from a customer.
+For example, the User can record a verbal approval from a customer.

 Barcode Region

 A Barcode Region is used to scan a 1D, 2D, or QR Code barcode on autofocus enabled devices.
-For example, a service tag for a piece of equipment or an employee ID tag.
+For example, a User can scan a service tag for a piece of equipment or an employee ID tag.

 Calculation Region